Flagship System Artifact

 The Four Connected Systems

 Four layers.
-One ecosystem.
+One system.

 Workflow Entry Layer